 Mercer Caverns

-One interesting fact about Mercer Cave– the skeletal remains of six different people have been found inside!
-Four adults, one child, and one infant skeleton were found during the early exploration of the cave.
+Fun fact: The skeletal remains of six different people have been found inside the cavern– four adults, one child, and one infant.
 Remains of an extinct Sierra gound sloth and a giant anteater have been found here as well.

 Sea Caves at Van Damme State Park